 - Draft Scoping Document.
-This document is what you are reading now.
-It describes the analyses and methods that will be used to prepare the DGEIS.
-The scoping document will be circulated to interested agencies and made available for public comment. - Final Scoping Document.
-Following the close of the public comment period, the City will prepare a final scoping document, which will be used as a framework to prepare the DGEIS.
+The draft scoping document described the analyses and methods that will be used to prepare the DGEIS.
+The scoping document was circulated to interested agencies and made available for public comment until October 27, 2015. - Final Scoping Document.
+Following the close of the public comment period, the City prepared a final scoping document, which will be used as a framework to prepare the DGEIS.